 In the event that a victim requires immediate assistance, the victim or witness should contact Campus Security at 717-361-1111 .
 Campus Security is the first response team at Elizabethtown College and has responsibility to dispatch emergency medical services if necessary.

-All college community members and campus guests are encouraged to report bias-related incidents by completing an Incident Report Form , or by contacting the Office of Student Rights & Responsibilities or the Dean of Students (students) or the Associate Vice President for Human Resources (employees) or with the Director of Campus Security (students and employees).
+All college community members and campus guests are encouraged to report bias-related incidents by using the ECHotline (our online incident report system), or by contacting the Office of Student Rights & Responsibilities or the Dean of Students (students) or the Associate Vice President for Human Resources (employees) or with the Director of Campus Security (students and employees).